aiven/devportal/docs/products/kafka/getting-started.rst

 **Services** view, which shows you all the services in the currently selected project.

-Create a new Aiven for Apache Kafka service:
+Create a new Aiven for Apache Kafka® service:

 1. Select **Kafka** as the service type.
 You can also select the version that you want to use.